 The hello message tells the DGI the number and type of devices that are associated with the device controller.
 Each device controller must have a unique name stored in non-volatile memory that it reuses each time it connects to the DGI.
 This name replaces the UniqueID placeholder string in the message format, and tells the DGI which controller has initiated the connection.
-It is imperative that this identifier be the same every time the same controller connects to the DGI to prevent the DGI from creating multiple plug and play adapters for a single device controller.
+It is imperative that this identifier be the same every time the same controller.
+In addition, the DGI to prevent the DGI from creating multiple plug and play adapters for a single device controller.
 In addition, the DeviceType# fields must be replaced with the unique identifiers for devices registered in the device.xml file.
-The unique identifier corresponds to the <id>idThe unique identifier corresponds to the <id>idType.
+The unique identifier corresponds to the <id>idtag as discussed in the virtual device tutorial, Creating a Virtual Device Type.